Maximum Likelihood Estimation (MLE)

 The Cramér–Rao Lower Bound

-For an unbiased scalar estimator \(\tilde\theta\), \[ \mathbb{V}(\tilde\theta)\geq \frac{1}{\mathcal{I}_n(\theta_0)}, \] where \[ \mathcal{I}_n(\theta_0)=n\mathcal{I}(\theta_0). \]
+For an unbiased scalar estimator \(\tilde\theta\), \[ \mathbb{V}(\tilde\theta)\geq \frac{1}{\mathcal{I}_n(\theta_0)}, \qquad \mathcal{I}_n(\theta_0)=n\mathcal{I}(\theta_0). \]

-Intuition: the more sharply the likelihood responds to changes in \(\theta\), the more informative the data are, and the smaller the lower bound on variance.
+Intuition: the more sharply the likelihood responds to changes in \(\theta\), the more informative the data, and the smaller the lower bound on variance.

 Why MLE Is Called Efficient

-What is true is that, under correct specification, \[ \sqrt{n}(\hat\theta_{MLE}-\theta_0) \xrightarrow{d} \mathcal{N}(0,\mathcal{I}(\theta_0)^{-1}), \] and this is the smallest asymptotic covariance matrix available among regular estimators.
+What is true is that, under correct specification, \[ \sqrt{n}(\hat\theta_{MLE}-\theta_0) \xrightarrow{d} \mathcal{N}(0,\mathcal{I}(\theta_0)^{-1}), \] and no regular estimator has a smaller asymptotic covariance.

 Asymptotic efficiency of MLE

-Under correct specification and standard regularity conditions, MLE attains the asymptotic information bound.
+Under correct specification and standard regularity conditions, MLE attains the asymptotic information bound \(\mathcal{I}(\theta_0)^{-1}\), i.e., it is asymptotically efficient among regular estimators.

 The Invariance Property